K.Flay: 2023–2025: Hearing loss and Mono

+On June 6, 2025, K.Flay and Amy Lee released the song "Fight Like a Girl", on which they had collaborated for the soundtrack of the John Wick spin-off film Ballerina.

+2026-present: 2XT and Special Feelings

+On February 4, 2026, K.Flay announced her side project 2XT on her official Discord server, which includes fellow musician Jason Suwito from the indie pop band Sir Sly.
+The first single from the project was "Angel", which was first teased on its own namesake social media accounts, and was released on February 25.
+It was followed up with "All In", released on April 8.
+On April 16, it was announced they would release their debut album titled Special Feelings on May 15, which also included pre-orders of vinyl via Bandcamp.
+The third single, "Ringing In My Head", was released on May 13.

+Sonically, the project is a deviation from K.Flay's previous music as it is fully electronic music, with influences from house and dubstep.

 Musical style and influences

 K.Flay has cited a wide range of musicians such as Royal Blood, Missy Elliott, Garbage, Lauryn Hill, Tame Impala, Jeremih, Metric, M.I.A., OutKast, Liz Phair, Cat Power, and Shlohmo as influences.
 Her work has covered genres including hip hop, alternative hip hop, indie, and pop rock.
 She has described her sound as "genre-defying" and draws from lo-fi pop and hip hop with a strong indie component in her sound.

 Personal life

 Flaherty resides in Los Angeles.
 She has hinted at being bisexual in her lyrics and interviews, and was in a relationship with fellow musician Miya Folick from 2018 to 2021.

 In September 2022, Flaherty revealed that she had recently experienced sudden sensorineural hearing loss and labyrinthitis, causing her to undergo multiple forms of hearing therapy.
 In October, she revealed that the treatment had been unsuccessful and that she had gone completely deaf in her right ear.
-After she began releasing music again later that year, she admitted that she was initially concerned about her ability to keep making music while being totally deaf in one ear, but was adapting to the condition.
-In April 2025, she revealed that she recently had surgery to place a cochlear implant.
+After she began releasing music again later that year, she admitted that she was initially concerned about her ability to do so whilst deaf in one ear, but was adapting to the condition.
+In April 2025, she received a cochlear implant.